pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Another way to look at the entities that OpenBiodiv manages is the structural way.
-As the main sources of information for OpenBiodiv are scientific articles, we can separate the entities that are extracted in entities which are structural parts of the articles such as articles, paragraphs, sections, tables, figures, etc. and entities which are talked about - the actual (domain-specific) information contained in the articles.
+As the main sources of information for OpenBiodiv are scientific articles, we can separate the entities that are extracted in entities that are structural parts of the articles such as articles, paragraphs, sections, tables, figures, etc., and entities that are talked about -- the actual (domain-specific) information contained in the articles.

 Both ways of looking at the entities are compatible with each other.
 The